“RENEGADE”: Joey Kramer’s Secret 1981 Supergroup During Aerosmith’s Tumultuous Era and Why It Never Took Off!

 5. Cinderella Dreamer

 Renegade has been mentioned in biographical books like “The Fall and Rise of Rock’s Greatest Band Aerosmith”, “The Biography of Aerosmith”, Joey Kramer’s “Hit Hard”, along with numerous websites on the internet.
+The fate of the “Renegade” recordings remain uncertain as the location of the master tapes remain a mystery, Aerosmith is mostly inactive around their farewell tour and Jimmy Crespo’s health deteriorated after he suffered a stroke around 2019.

 References: